droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 **The Fourth Floor.** The wooden box containing Yan's severed head has been removed from the tower.
 In addition, the suit of armor is nonmagical and a functional suit of plate armor.

-A successful DC 15 Intelligence (Investigation) check or a ten-minute search of the fourth floor reveals two clues:
+A successful DC 17 Perception check to Search the fourth floor reveals one clue on a success and both on a critical success:

 * A colorful beaded bracelet with several wooden charms sized for a child, wrapped around a silvered dagger and a Tarokka card (the **Hooded One**).
-(A player who makes a successful DC 13 Intelligence (History or Arcana) check recalls that the Hooded One represents mysteries, newcomers, and hidden identities.)
+(A player who makes a successful DC 19 Society or Arcana check to Recall Knowledge recalls that the Hooded One represents mysteries, newcomers, and hidden identities.)
 * Two burned pieces of parchment amidst a pile of charred ashes in the stove, including a burned page from Van Richten's journal and a singed sketch of a sign proclaiming *Rictavio’s Carnival of Wonders.* (The sketch appears to have been made far more recently than the journal entry.)
 ![[Carnival Poster.png]]
 <span class="credit">"Rictavio's Carnival Poster" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>